 On average, most students spend eight to ten hours per week working on course assignments.
 Your workload may be more or less depending on your prior experience with the energy topics we're covering and your familiarity with web-based classes.

 We have worked hard to make this an effective and engaging educational experience.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to engage with both your classmates and your instructors throughout the course.

 Specific learning objectives for each module and lab exercise are detailed within modules.

 What You Can Expect From Us

 We are excited about the topic of the class, and we love it when others get excited about this material too, so we will always be happy to answer your questions.
 We are using an online learning environment for this course, and as such, office hours are also online.
 Please feel free to contact us with questions and we will respond to you within 24 hours in most cases (weekends and holidays being exceptions).
 If one of us is going to be out of touch for a while, we will let you know ahead of time.

 There is no textbook for you to buy for this course.
 All materials are on this course website or accessible online.
 We advise you to obtain a complimentary subscription to the New York Times.
 You can use the online version.
 To do this, go directly to The New York Times: Academic Pass.
-Simply register with your Penn State email address and create your user password to claim a NYTimes.com Academic Pass and receive NYTimes.com access.
+Simply register with your Penn State email address and create your user password to claim an NYTimes.com Academic Pass and receive NYTimes.com access.

-All remaining necessary materials are presented online through our course website and in Canvas.
+All remaining necessary materials are presented online in Canvas.
 In order to access all materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Penn State IT Service Desk.

 Lab Exercises 40%